 - 1. You will have 15 20 minutes of class time to present your topic.
 Following your presentation, we will allow 5 10 minutes for questions and discussion.
-Please feel free to be creative in your method of presentation.
-You will be responsible for booking TV/VCR's, power point projectors, etc., at your site.
-This needs to be done at least one week before your presentation. - 2.
-In addition to the presentation, you will prepare a five to seven page paper for the instructor.
-This will include the key points of your presentation, at least four current references and three short answer test questions worth 2-3 marks each.
-Your group should share the questions with the class as part of the presentation.
-One of the three questions will be selected for the next test. - 3.
+You must produce a power point to present your material.
+This will be posted on Moodle to be shared with the rest of the class following your presentation. - 2.
+In addition to the presentation, you will prepare a six to eight page paper for the instructor.
+This will include the key points of your presentation, at least four current references and three short answer test questions worth 2 3 marks each.
+Your group should share the questions and answers with the class as part of the presentation.
+One of the three questions will be selected for the final test. - 3.
 In your presentation you should talk about the latest research in regard to your topic and if the issue is controversial, present both sides of the argument.
 Having considered all this, present your final thoughts on the subject. - 4.
 Ten of your marks will be based on a peer evaluation of your actual presentation while the other ten marks will be based on the quality and completeness of your paper and will be graded by the instructor.

-Possible topics - these could include analysis of special programs in any of the areas we have covered in class, such as strength training, various diets, exercise equipment, fitness programs, etc. Sample topics would include popular diets (Weight Watchers, the "Zone" diet, etc.), exercise programs (Tai Chi, plyometrics, Pilates, yoga, etc.) or alternative therapies (acupuncture, reflexology, magnetic therapy, body wraps, aromatherapy, etc.) Other topics would be dietary supplements and performance enhancers including such products as steroids, creatine, echinacea, ginseng, multivitamins, vitamin C, vitamin E, etc. There are also many other possibilities including eating disorders, child obesity, vegetarianism, fast foods, energy drinks, genetically modified foods and tanning beds.
+Possible topics - these could include analysis of special programs in any of the areas we have covered in class, such as strength training, various diets, exercise equipment, fitness programs, etc. Sample topics would include popular diets (Weight Watchers, Jenny Craigj, etc.), exercise programs (Tai Chi, plyometrics, Pilates, yoga, etc.) or alternative therapies (acupuncture, reflexology, magnetic therapy, body wraps, aromatherapy, etc.) Other topics would be dietary supplements and performance enhancers including such products as steroids or creatine.
+There are also many other possibilities including eating disorders, child obesity, vegetarianism, fast foods, energy drinks, genetically modified foods and tanning beds.
 If you have another topic that is not on this list you can check with the instructor to see if it is appropriate.
 Be sure to choose something you are interested in.
 Please have your topic approved before you proceed.